mariadaan/Project/STYLE.md

 Two blank lines between functions, one blank line between every other piece of code.
 Lines used for comments are seen as part of this code.

 #### Variable and function naming
-Variable names will be kept as short and clear as possible.
+In all JavaScript files, variable names will be kept as short and clear as possible.
 When a two-word name is necessary, camelCase will be used.
 Function names have to show the function's purpose.
 CamelCase will be used for this as well.

 _var colorScale_

 _function makeMap_

+For python files, snake_case is used instead of camelCase.

 #### Code grouping
 In the root of the repository, my index.html and visualisatie.html files are located.
 In a separate folder, all JavaScript files are located.